Shubham09-tech/Library_Management_System/README.md

 If a book is out of stock, the system displays:

 This book is currently unavailable.
-Please try after some days.
-The issue date and time are recorded when a book is issued.
-Students must return books before the due date.
+Please try after some days.\n The issue date and time are recorded when a book is issued.\n Students must return books before the due date.